 Therapy for Postpartum Depression

-Stuck in this heavy sadness after baby, this is not just the “baby blues”
+This heavy sadness after baby is not just the “baby blues”

 You can't remember the last time you felt genuinely lighthearted or cheerful about life with your baby.
 This reality feels far from what you imagined, and miles away from what you see on Instagram.

-Is it actually possible to be happy in this new post-baby reality?
+Is it actually possible to be happy in this new post-baby world?

 But what if you don’t give up quite yet.
 Hear me out.